AnnikaStein/SkewbSkills/README.md

 standard libraries (in our case: 'random' and 'sys').

 # Usage
+After opening SkewbSkills, type 'H' or choose Help from the menubar to get (almost) the same instructions as below.
 ## Starting Window
 Choose any from the different practicing modes, by pressing the corresponding button or key, respectively.
 A new window appears, the starting window closes.